oracle-cne/ocne/doc/experimental/introduction.md

 Migration is divided into three main phases:
 1. Verrazzano migration
-2. Oracle Cloud Native Environment 2.0 OCK migration
+2. Oracle Cloud Native Environment 2.0 OCK in-place upgrade
 3. Migration from unsupported components.

-### Phase One: Verrazzano Migration
+### Phase One: Verrazzano Migration to Catalog
 Verrazzano migration means that Verrazzano is no longer used and all application lifecycle management will be done via the Oracle Cloud Native Environment CLI or UI using the catalogs.
 Optionally, you can manage applications using Helm, Kubernetes manifests, etc.,  However, management via the CLI with the catalog is recommended.